 4. Support- your partner, family, and friends may not know what you need, so don’t be shy and tell them clearly in detail.
 Help with older siblings, animals, cleaning, cooking, and running errands is usually most helpful the first 6 weeks.
 This also allows you to bond with your baby and establish a great nursing relationship.
 If you don’t have a lot of support start setting money aside for a postpartum doula, they are priceless.
 The time you gain in getting your parenting confidence with their support is beyond valuable.

-If you are planning to breastfeed, set up your support prior to birth.
+If you are planning to nurse, set up your support prior to birth.
 Attend a local La Leche League meeting if possible, or talk to a LLL Leader over the phone.
-You can also schedule a private or semi-private Prepare to Breastfeed Class with me!
+You can also schedule a private or semi-private Class with me (Your Supported Start to Nursing)!
 I strongly encourage the purchase of The Womanly Art of Breastfeeding (many moms tell me they found a copy at a thrift store!) and Sweet Sleep http://store.llli.org/public/profile/414

 6. Plan and enjoy a baby moon!
 Let your family and friends know ahead of time what you are wanting so it won’t come as a surprise and follow through with it.
 Get in bed with baby and stay there for at least 3 days, 7 is better.
 Get up only to shower and use the bathroom.
 Snuggle baby topless and have baby stay in a diaper only (easy to use light blankets to wrap around you and babe if that is a concern.
 Trust me, body heat is amazing!).
 Yes, this means someone else will be bringing you food and drink and even helping change the diapers.
 It is such a short time and I promise you will never regret it!!